Energy efficiency: the benefits of a new-build home

 Not only does a new-build home give you a blank canvas to work on, but they’re also more energy-efficient and produce fewer carbon emissions than an average second-hand home.

-This means that a potential homeowner looking to offset the rising costs of living would be better served with a new-build home, rather than a typical second-hand property.
+This means that a potential homeowner looking to offset the rising costs of living would be better served with an energy-efficient new-build home, rather than a typical second-hand property.

 Now, moving house might not be possible for many of us, so we’ve put together a couple of tips on how you can reduce your energy bills.